Nutrition and Dietetics (DPD Program)

-The Bachelor of Science in Nutrition and Food Science degree program requires completion of the following eight-semester curriculum, including 126 or 127 total credits, depending on the concentration.
-Students may choose from one of two concentrations: Dietetics and Food Science.
+The Bachelor of Science in Nutrition and Didactic Program in Dietetics (DPD) degree program requires completion of the following eight-semester curriculum, including 125 total credits.

 The curriculum is developed within the conceptual framework of the accreditation standards and knowledge competencies for the dietetic profession set and published by the Academy of Nutrition and Dietetics.
 There are three steps to becoming a Registered Dietitian.